-In the beginning I'd sleep all day and night, then insomnia hit and I'd struggle to sleep at night, but now I sleep through most nights and no longer need naps in the day, but my mind is racing constantly, it's a wired feeling, like the rush you get from a rollercoaster ride.
+In the beginning I'd sleep all day and night, then insomnia hit and I'd struggle to sleep at night, but now I sleep through most nights and no longer need naps in the day, but my mind is racing constantly.
+It's a wired feeling, like the rush you get from a rollercoaster ride.
 It's fun for a few minutes, but when it's constant, it's exhausting.
 I get weak, shaky and in pain, but not tired unless I didn't sleep enough.

-This exhaustion is not tiredness, but a lack of energy at a cellular level.
+This exhaustion is a lack of energy at a cellular level.
 When each cell in your body is fighting to get the fuel is needs to function, it's no wonder the body starts shutting down.
 That's why even basic functions like digestion drain my energy completely and I often pass out after a meal as my body just cannot keep my awake while it's digesting.

 People with ME/CFS are often high achievers, go getters who try everything they can to get better.
 They spend their limited energy researching and trying any possible solution that might provide relief or improvement.
 The nature of this illness means that these very driven people are trapped or imprisoned in their own bodies that can no longer do the most basic tasks.